SmartlyDressedGames/Unturned-Docs/docs/source/assets/Animation.rst

 Animation
 =========

-Unturned's (3.0) character rig is terrible.
-Using existing animations is recommended for your sanity.
-Unturned II's (4.0) rig is significantly more user friendly.
+Unturned's character rig is terrible – so using existing animations is recommended for your sanity.

 Export
 ------